GSG-G9/beauty-salon/README.md

 ## User Stories :open_book:
 ***As a user :***
-* I can see all available reservation time.
+- I can see all available reservation times.
-* I can reserve a date with specific day.
+- I can reserve a date with a specific day.
-* I can cancel a reservation.
+- I can cancel a reservation.
-* I need to create my own profile
+- I need to create my profile
-* I can sign up into the app
+- I can sign up into the app
-* I can log in into the app
+- I can log in to the app

 ## User Journey :airplane: